arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 ## Handling Arbitrary Data Types

-Cesium places no restrictions on the data types can be stored, and instead represents a type using a **density**.
+Cesium places no restrictions on data type, and instead represents a type using a **density**.
 This is atypical for a time-series database, but provides flexibility for the caller to define custom data types such as images, audio, etc. Creating a custom data type is as simple as defining a constant: